Aged Care services in Australia are delivered through three main programmes:

 - equip providers to deliver quality consumer directed services in home care; and

 - provide education, information, and peer support for aged care consumers, so that new and existing consumers can fully benefit from the opportunities available through increased control and flexibility that CDC provides.

-To access information materials, tools, and training go to the homecaretoday website.
+To access information materials, tools, and training visit the COTA Australia website late July 2017.